-Founded in 2005, Ballard + Mensua is a full service architecture firm with a specialty in truly unique and custom homes and renovations.
-We help our clients with projects of all sizes, whether helping a young family with a master plan to build in phases as they can afford, or designing dream homes to retire to on the water or in the mountains.
-Our unique cost study process helps to offer the advantages of design build, with the checks and balances of independent architect and builder.
-While many architects do not understand construction well, or interiors well, we believe in a fully integrated project management approach and specialize in interior design and construction management.
-Our drawings are both client friendly, and contractor friendly.
+Founded in 2005, Ballard+Mensua is a full-service architecture firm with a specialty in truly unique and custom homes and renovations.
+We help our clients with projects of all sizes, whether helping a young family with a master plan to build in phases as they can afford or designing dream homes to retire to on the water or in the mountains.
+Our unique cost study process helps to offer the advantages of design-build, with the checks and balances of independent architects and builders.
+While many architects do not understand construction or interiors well, we believe in a fully integrated project management approach and specialize in interior design and construction management.
+Our drawings are both client-friendly and contractor-friendly.
 We detail drawings in a way that tells the contractors exactly what to build and our details work because we have built before.
 We value our contractor and vendor relationships as much as our client relationships.
-After Seth Ballard's 21 years of practice, these relationships allow us to build virtually anything, no matter how custom.
+After Seth Ballard's 29 years of practice, these relationships allow us to build virtually anything, no matter how custom.
 We have a further specialty in historic preservation.
-Ballard Mensua however, loves working in every style... we find it more fun to work on a contemporary, a Georgian, a colonial and an arts and crafts house all at the same time.
+Ballard+Mensua however, loves working in every style... we find it more fun to work on a contemporary, a Georgian, a colonial, and an arts and crafts house all at the same time.

 About Ballard + Mensua

 This website sometimes scares away potential clients with smaller projects.
 You might think that we only want to take on larger projects, or you might think as an architect we would not want to design a deck or a bathroom or a built-in bookshelf.
 The fact of the matter is that no project is too small for us, as long as you really understand the benefit that we are bringing to the table as your Architect.

 We want clients who want our help.
 Who want our creativity.
 Who want our experience.